 The importance of change management as a significant factor in the success of a SAP Ariba deployment is an idea embedded in nearly every article we’ve written for this our blog.

-In other words, Change Management is at the core of every success, or failure, of your business transformation.
+In other words, Change Management is at the core of every success, or failure, of your SAP Ariba procurement implementation.

 That’s why it’s important to put change management at the TOP of the to-do list when it comes to planning for supply chain transformation.
 Too often, great plans for procurement transformation fail because it’s assumed that everyone will just go along with the changes, or the staff attended the training and didn’t report any issues, or the administration assumes that, since they wanted automation, they will be fine.